Tidal properties of neutron stars in scalar-tensor theories of gravity: Effective action

 where $\varphi_\infty$ is the value of the scalar field at infinity.
 For the metric functions, we focus on the $00$ component as it conveniently contains the tidal information.
-This is because $g^\ast_{00}$ is asymptotically related to the potential $U^\ast_N$ similarly as \eqref{eq:NewtonianPotential} in the Einstein frame.
+This is because $g^\ast_{00}$ is asymptotically related to the potential $U^\ast_N$ similar to \eqref{eq:NewtonianPotential} in the Einstein frame.
 In the flat-space limit relevant here, $E^{\ast T}_L=-\p_LU^\ast_N$ \cite{Levi:2018nxp,Charalambous:2021mea}.
 The dominant terms in the solutions to the equations of motion~\eqref{eq:Minkeom} at infinity read

 with